unni-krishnan-95/copy/_posts/2016-09-26-over-the-wire-natas3.md

 ### Level 18:
 <a href="/images/natas18.PNG"><img src="/images/natas18.PNG"></a>

 Okay, the first thing we notice is that we have a Username and Password field.
-We also are told that we have to log into an "admin" account to recieve the credentials for natas19.
+We also are told that we have to log into an "admin" account to receive the credentials for natas19.

 So before we do anything, let's go ahead and check the source code.